 Democratic backsliding and corruption are becoming more prevalent in southern Africa.
 Although elections are regarded as free and fair and are occurring regularly, one-party dominant states abound.
-More often than not, governments in the region often override constitutional provisions to a compliant parliament.
+More often than not, governments in the region override constitutional provisions to a compliant parliament.
 Genuine democratic consolidation rests on checks and balances among government branches, sectors, institutions, and public organizations.
 In southern Africa, judicial branches, which should provide checks and balances to strong executives, are under pressure to make judgments favorable to the ruling party.
 In these political environments, there is a great demand for assistance that allows lawyers and activists to build cases that meet international standards and helps them to understand and access domestic, regional, and supra-regional judicial legal options.
-Assistance is also needed to help judges and legal associations to further judicial independence and impartiality at home.
+Assistance is also needed to help judges and legal associations to further judicial independence and impartiality.

-Last updated: January 23, 2014
+Last updated: August 22, 2014